 Quizzes: There will be individual chapter quizzes given each week to go along with your readings.
 They are open book.
 These quizzes will vary in format and you will be given 2 attempts on each quiz.
-Quizzes are worth 20 points each.
-There is also a one-time culture concept quiz, that will simply test your knowledge regarding culture - this is a low stakes quiz worth 10 points.
+Quizzes are worth 30 points each.

-Reading Assignments: There are two reading assignments this semester.
-The material and assignment are provided under the "Assignments" area in Blackboard.
+Reading Assignment: There is one reading assignment this semester.
+The material and assignment is provided under the "Assignments" area in Blackboard.
 This should be a polished essay using the conventions of Standard Written English and a minimum of 500 words.
 Any information from the text must be cited using APA format in order to avoid plagiarism.
 This assignment is worth 100 points.